1 Overview

 The following information and documents must be supplied, in German or in English, using exclusively the application tool that can be accessed via the button at the end of this page:

-using no more than two A4 pages, including the presentation and basis of the planned artistic initiative in the context of the residency - Specification of the preferred residency period
+motivation and presentation of the planned artistic project in the context of the residency

 7 Selection Procedure

-The residencies are awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+The residencies are awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Social Cohesion.
 Jury members are usually appointed for a period of three years.
-The following jury is appointed to the Scholarships & Residencies programme in 2022:
+The following jury is appointed to the Scholarships & Residencies programme in 2025:

 artist manager, label owner